cal1co/reviewr/README.md

 ## Summary:
 The main bulk of this project was done in one night (post creation and lists).
-As I added things, my momentum (focus) continually dropped until I could barely do anything without help (ty, Ro!).
+As I added things, my momentum (focus) continually dropped until I could barely do anything without help.
 I made sure to fix all the bugs I had and triple checked every feature before moving on to the next one, so my final product is a lot more functional than my last one.
 I really regret not styling my pages earlier... they're so ugly!

-## Special Thanks:
-Special thanks to Rowena.
-Even though I only asked for help later on, her assistance saved me hours of time and helped me to avoid a lot of additional errors.
-I really appreciate the help and wouldn't have been able to include some core features (or get to sleep early) without her. tysm!

 # reviewr